Forlimpopoli: Culture

 The "Scuola di Musica Popolare di Forlimpopoli" was founded by the commune of Forlimpopoli and is now carried by an association of teachers and students.
 The main focus of teaching is the traditional folk music of the region.
 The music school has a supra-regional importance.
-In cooperation with the academy Burg Fürsteneck in Germany and the Eric Sahlström Institutet in Sweden it developed the "European Nyckelharpa Training".
+In cooperation with the academy Fürsteneck Castle in Germany and the Eric Sahlström Institutet in Sweden it developed the "European Nyckelharpa Training".